 The Great Kei Municipality has a diverse housing need relating to the fact that many families live in traditional dwellings in Mooiplaas and Draaibosch Farm Area (see bar chart below).
-Komga and the coastal towns of Kei Mouth, Morgan's Bay, Haga Haga, Crossways, Bulugha, Glen Muir and Chintsa East have a need to provide serviced sites and low cost housing for the workers who would like to live in these centres.
+Qumrhaand the coastal towns of Kei Mouth, Morgan's Bay, Haga Haga, Crossways, Bulugha, Glen Muir and Chintsa East have a need to provide serviced sites and low cost housing for the workers who would like to live in these centres.
 There is also potential for development of holiday homes and tourism related accommodation.
-Currently, the municipality has applied to provincial housing department for the following projects (2018/19):
+Currently, the municipality had applied to provincial housing department since 2018/19 and to date the following projects are still to be implemented with the exception of Zone 10 Settlement:

-- Komga Zone 10 1200 units,
+- QumrhaZone 10 1200 units,

-- Komga phase 2 with 400 units,
+- Qumrhaphase 2 with 400 units,

 - Haga Haga 300 units,

 - Chefane 250 units

 - Chintsa East Zone 17 with 450 Units

+- Tainton/Palana 350

+- Ntushuntushu 350 Units

+- Rural Housing 6000 Units